objectify/objectify-insight/README.md

 *reads* and *writes* are entity counts, not operation counts.
 Insight cannot determine the number of write operations required to update or delete the indexes of an entity.

+*codepoint* is the md5 hash of a stacktrace to the unique point in your code where the datastore operation took place.
+To look up the actual stacktrace, grep your App Engine logs for the hash value.
+Each instance will log the definition of each codepoint exactly once.

 ## Installation